BMcKiernan/DjangoDBProject/README.md

 Features -
 1. Products

    The products button will take you to a list of products where you can click the filter button and you can filter the products by price and by name.

-   You can click the purchase button but you can't actually make a purchase - didn't get to finish this one.

    You can also add a purchase from the admin part of the site but the reason I wanted to add a user based purchase feature is because when you create a user